adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 If you use semantic class names, then you can style them differently based on media queries making it easier to maintain.

 ## Why?
-Because you get a performance improvement!
+Because you get a performance bump!

-This is a very small reason but when you have one class name per element, you end up with lighter HTML.
+This is a *very* small benefit but when you have one class name per element, you end up with smaller HTML.
 With visual classes you end up with multiple class names per element and that can add up.

 ## Why?
 Because semantic class names are easier to find!

-If an element has classes based on how it looks such as .red or .clearfix or .pull-left etc, then these classes will be all over the codebase.
+If an element has classes based on how it looks such as `.red` or `.clearfix` or `.pull-left` etc, then these classes will be all over the codebase.
 So if you’re trying to hunt for a particular piece of HTML, the class name is not going to help you.

-On the other hand, if your class names are semantic, a search is likely going to hunt down the HTML in question.
+On the other hand, if your class names are semantic, a search will find the HTML in question.
 Same goes for the CSS.
 This makes it easier to maintain.

 ## Why?
 Because you don't want unexpected regression!

 If you have utility non-semantic classes that describe the look then when you edit one of these classes, they will propogate to every single element with that class.
-Which normally means a developer, is too scared to touch an existing utility class because it is likely it will cause a regression.
+Which normally means a developer is too scared to touch an existing utility class because it is likely it will cause a regression.

-When you use semantic class names, they are unique, so when editing one, it will only apply to the module in question.
+Semantic class names are unique, so when editing one, you can be comforted that it will only apply to the module in question.

 ## Why?
 Because you don't want to be afraid to update code!